SaladSlayer00/ID2223_Twin_Matcher/README.md

 Once the images are processed, they are dynamically integrated into an existing Hugging Face dataset.
 The module accomplishes this by first segregating the images into training and testing subsets, ensuring a balanced distribution that facilitates effective machine learning model training.
 The process utilizes the `datasets` library from Hugging Face, taking advantage of its efficient handling of large-scale datasets and its compatibility with Hugging Face's model hub, which is necessary for smoothly performing training.
 First, the images are presented in the dictionary format needed for compatibility, then the original set is concatenated with the latest segment, effectively creating a new version that will replace the oldest.
 This system can benefit from version control thanks to GitHub Actions job management and Hugging Face history settings.
 GitHub Actions allows for periodic scheduling through the definition of cron syntax expressions in the dedicated `.github/workflows/main.yml` file.
 The scheduled execution is performed through [👉this repository](https://github.com/SaladSlayer00/image_pipeline/tree/main).

 The dataset update mechanism within this module allows for the dataset to grow iteratively, reflecting the ingestion of new data.
 The dataset is pushed to the Hugging Face hub using their `push_to_hub` method, which seamlessly updates the repository and ensures that the model training pipeline has access to the latest data.
 The update is a **batch update**, both given the inherent non-real-time nature of the project and the lengthy time needed for performing an entire end-to-end pipeline.
 With the current settings, the pull is performed once per month, so that the dataset can be available not too long after the last upload, but event time and ingestion time are decoupled.
 The dataset where images are added, and that will be used for training, is on [Hugging Face 🤗](https://huggingface.co/datasets/SaladSlayer00/twin_matcher_data/viewer/default/train?p=90)., and is accessed via GitHub Actions workflow thanks to an environment secret token, to avoid manually setting permissions every run.
+Saving the model to Hugging Face also allows for keeping a history of the updates that are performed on the dataset.

 ### 4. Training Pipeline 🎯